The 5 benefits of B2B social listening

 Share of voice visual.
 Showing a donut chart, bar chart and sphere chart comparing 4 brands in the airline industry.

 • Sentiment analysis.
-But it's not just about the quantity of mentions.
+It's not just about the quantity of mentions.
 You also need to pay attention to the sentiment behind them.
 A net sentiment score measures whether people are saying positive or negative things about your brand.
 This score allows you to measure the impact of your B2B marketing efforts.
 And track whether your perception is improving over time.

 3. Stay on top of your competitors